Rose-Girl Resli

 Rose-Girl Resli (Rosen-Resli) is a 1954 West German drama film directed by Harald Reinl and starring Christine Kaufmann, Josefin Kipper and Paul Klinger.
+It is based on the novella Rosenresli by Johanna Spyri.
 The film made the child actress Kaufmann into a star.
 It was the debut film of the actress Karin Dor, who later married the director.
 It was shot at the Wiesbaden Studios in Hesse and on location in the vicinity.
 The film's sets were designed by the art director Heinrich Beisenherz.